 - 4.1.
 The Supplier shall not store, copy, disclose, or use the Client Data except as necessary for the performance by the Supplier of its obligations under the Contract or as otherwise expressly authorised in writing by the Client.

 - 4.2.
 The Supplier shall if specifically requested by the Client perform secure back-ups of all Client Data in accordance with Good Industry Practice.
 The Supplier shall at the Client’s cost make such back-ups available to the Client at all reasonable times upon reasonable request.

 - 4.3.
 Both parties shall comply with all applicable requirements of the Data Protection Legislation.
 This clause is in addition to, and does not relive, remove or replace, a party’s obligations under the Data Protection Legislation.

 - 4.4.
 The parties acknowledge that if the Supplier Processes any Personal Data on the Client’s behalf when performing its obligations under the Contract, the Client is the Controller and the Supplier is the Processor.

-- 4.6.3 not transfer any Personal Data outside the European Economic Area (EEA) unless the following conditions are fulfilled: (i) the Supplier has obtained the Client’s prior written consent; and (ii) if the Client consents to any transfers pursuant to clause 4.6.3, the Supplier shall ensure that the following conditions are met in relation to such transfers: (a) the Data Subject has enforceable rights and effective legal remedies; (b) the Supplier complies with its obligations under the Data Protection Legislation by providing an adequate level of protection to any Personal Data that is transferred; and (c) the Supplier complies with reasonable instructions notified to it in advance by the Client with respect to the Processing of the Personal Data; and
+- 4.6.3. not transfer Personal Data outside the United Kingdom (UK) or the European Economic Area (EEA) unless the following conditions are fulfilled: (i) the Supplier has obtained the Client’s prior written consent; and (ii) if the Client consents to any transfers pursuant to clause 4.6.3, the Supplier shall ensure that the following conditions are met in relation to such transfers: (a) the Data Subject has enforceable rights and effective legal remedies; (b) the Supplier complies with its obligations under the Data Protection Legislation by providing an adequate level of protection to any Personal Data that is transferred; and (c) the Supplier complies with reasonable instructions notified to it in advance by the Client with respect to the Processing of the Personal Data; and

 5. Change in Law